Payment Card Processing

 Convenience Fee Rules

-• Are only allowed for card-not-present transaction types, such as online, phone, or mail order.
+• Convenience fees are only allowed for card-not-present transaction types, such as online, phone, or mail order payments.

-• Generally must be a flat amount regardless of the transaction amount.
+• Generally, convenience fees must be a flat amount regardless of the transaction amount.

 • Note: Visa requires it to be a flat amount (some exceptions apply).
 Mastercard, American Express, and Discover do allow it to be set as a percentage of the transaction amount.
 However, Mastercard requires that payment methods be treated equally, so if you accept Visa, you must charge the same flat amount for Mastercard.

-• Must be charged as a bona fide convenience, not just for accepting credit cards.
+• Convenience fees must be charged as a bona fide convenience, not just for accepting credit cards.

-• Cannot be applied to recurring, subscription, or installment transactions.
+• Convenience fees cannot be applied to recurring, subscription, or installment transactions.

-• Cannot be charged if you are solely an online merchant (if you are, then consider a surcharge).
+• Convenience fees cannot be charged if you are solely an online merchant (if you are, then consider a surcharge).

-• Cannot charge both a convenience fee and a surcharge.
+• Merchants cannot charge both a convenience fee and a surcharge.